Crystal-Photonics/crystalTestFrameworkApp/docs/config_desired_value_database.md

 			| 1000.5 |  "*/*"   	|   1000.5 (±∞) |
 			| 1000.5 |  "+*/-*"   	|   1000.5 (±∞) |
 	A data field has one of the following types:
-	 - *number*: a number comes always with unit, si-prefix and in case an expected value is defined with the tolerance.
-The data_engine evaluates the value to be correct if it is within the tolerance or if no expected value is set.
+	 - *number*: a number comes always with unit, si-prefix and in case a desired value is defined with the tolerance.
+The data_engine evaluates the value to be correct if it is within the tolerance or if no desired value is set.
-	 - *string*: The data_engine evaluates a string value to be correct if it no expected value is set or if it matches exactly.
+	 - *string*: The data_engine evaluates a string value to be correct if it no desired value is set or if it matches exactly.
-	 - *bool*: The data_engine evaluates a bool value to be correct if it no expected value is set or if it matches exactly.
+	 - *bool*: The data_engine evaluates a bool value to be correct if it no desired value is set or if it matches exactly.
-	 - *datetime*: Datetime fields don't have expected values and thus the data_engine evaluates a datetime value always to be correct.
+	 - *datetime*: Datetime fields don't have desired values and thus the data_engine evaluates a datetime value always to be correct.
 The format printed in the report will be "yyyy-MM-dd hh:mm:ss.zzz", "yyyy-MM-dd", "hh:mm:ss", "yyyy-MM-dd hh:mm" or "yyyy-MM-dd" depending on how the date was set.
-	 - *reference*: is a virtual type pointing to another field and behaves as the type of field pointed to.
+	 - *reference*: is a virtual type pointing to another field and behaves as the type of the field pointed to.
 A reference is defined over the *value* property using the syntax "[section/name.actual]" or "[section/name.desired]".
 If it points to a desired number value it is possible to inherit also the tolerance and the nice-name by using "[inherited]"
 <br><br>
 - *instance_count* (optional): defines how many times this section is repeated.
 This can be used either to reduce redundancy or to define the repetition count at runtime. e.g if you want to document multiple batteries but you don't know yet how many you are going to test while writing the test script:
 	\code